-Ms. Comeau-Beaulieu is also available to inform you about the role of the BEI and assist you in understanding how to access our services.
+Ms. Comeau-Beaulieu Beaulieu is also available to inform you about the role of the BEI and to assist you in accessing our services.

 If you have any questions or would like to learn more about our services, please feel free to contact the liaison officer for First Nations and Inuit at the following address : marjorie.comeau-beaulieu@bei.gouv.qc.ca